 - At the Assistant Professor rank or higher, faculty in the practice mission, demonstrates competence in an area of clinical expertise and engages in inquiry and scholarship that contributes to the practice of clinical practice.

-- At the Assistant Professor rank or higher, faculty in the research mission advance a program of research, prepares grants and seek funding, and engage with other missions to foster inquiry within the SON.
+- At the Assistant Professor rank or higher, faculty in the research mission advance a program of research, prepares grants and seeks funding, and engages with other missions to foster inquiry within the SON.

-Education Activities (include types of teaching and types of students taught):
+Education Activities (include types of teaching and types of student taught):

-- Provides effective didactic instruction based on teaching assignments using appropriate instructional technologies to ensure that course outcomes are met.
+- Provides effective didactic instruction based on teaching assignment using appropriate instructional technologies to ensure that course outcomes are met.

 - Participates in faculty governance; additional engagement based on rank.

 - As negotiated.

 - The appointee shall provide services as assigned by the supervisor in furtherance of the university’s missions and goals of teaching, research, patient care, outreach and public service.

 Direct management and supervision of OHSU Health CCMC Billing and Follow-up units: